Peterlar/animal-game/README.md

 - Animated welcome video showing battle with the animals.
 - Pop up message with selected animals

+## Technologies

+* HTML
+    * The structure of the Website was developed using HTML as the main language.
+* CSS
+    * The Website was styled using custom CSS in an external file.
+* Javascript
+    * Functions was built by using Javascript, such as buttons, counting scores.
+* Visual Studio Code
+    * The website was developed using Visual Studio Code IDE
+* GitHub
+    * Source code is hosted on GitHub and delpoyed using Git Pages.
+* Git
+    * Used to commit and push code during the development opf the Website

 # Testing

 **Functional testing**